Names

 We already know about expressions.

-They are a part of a program that evaluates to a value.
+They are a part of a program that evaluate to a value.

-Instead they give a name to something---not always to a value as you can declare types in Scala, though we won't spend much time on this.
+Instead they give a name to something (not always to a value as we can declare types in Scala.)

 Both object